 In one of the most influential results in public finance, Atkinson & Stiglitz (1976) show that under a fairly broad set of conditions employing a differential commodity tax when the government has access to nonlinear income taxation is not optimal.
-Notwithstanding this canonical result, a broad-based VAT based often on nonuniform rates continues to be applied together with the income tax in both rich and emerging economies.
-In fact, its share in government revenue is rising steadily (OECD, 2017; International Tax Dialogue, 2013).
-This apparent discord between theory and practice in large part reflects enforcement concerns: it is widely argued that among the class of production-efficient tax instruments VAT is perhaps the easiest to enforce (Slemrod & Velayudhan, 2020).
-This belief in the superiority of VAT in terms of enforcement has underpinned its remarkable expansion over the last half century.
+Notwithstanding this canonical result, a broad-based VAT based often on nonuniform rates continues to be applied together with income tax in both rich and emerging economies.
+In fact, its share in government revenue has been rising steadily in recent decades (OECD, 2017; International Tax Dialogue, 2013).
+This apparent discord between theory and practice in large part reflects enforcement concerns: it is argued that among the class of production-efficient tax instruments the VAT is perhaps the most robust to tax evasion (Slemrod & Velayudhan, 2020).
+This belief has underpinned VAT's remarkable expansion over the last half century.

 Recently, however, a few cracks have begun to appear in this consensus.
-For example, Malaysia has replaced its VAT (called Goods and Services Tax) with a turnover tax (called Sales and Services Tax) from September 2018 and Zambia came quite close to doing so in 2019-2020.
+For example, Malaysia has replaced its VAT (called Goods and Services Tax) with a turnover tax (called Sales and Services Tax) from September 2018 and Zambia nearly did so in 2019-2020.
 The discontent with the VAT in these and similar other settings stems from its two well-known vulnerabilities (Keen, 2007).
 First, the self-enforcement forces built into a VAT work only on firm-to-firm transactions and break down at the final production stage, where sales to consumers take place (Pomeranz, 2015; Naritomi, 2019; Waseem, 2020b).
-This last mile problem of the VAT is particularly severe in developing economies where the final production stage is often fragmented, being composed of small, informal firms.
+This last-mile problem is particularly severe in developing economies where the final production stage is often fragmented, being composed of small, informal firms.
 Second, the destination-based design of VAT necessitates that any tax collected on intermediates be refunded to exporters.
-Refund payment provides another channel through which firms can appropriate government revenue.
+Refund payment provides another channel through which government revenue can be misappropriated, a channel not present in alternative tax instruments.

-While the theoretical mechanisms underlying VAT noncompliance are well-known, we still do not understand how important they are empirically.
+While theoretical mechanisms underlying VAT noncompliance are known, we still do not understand fully how important they are empirically.
 In fact, VAT's evasion in general is much less understood than income tax's.
 For example, there is little micro-based evidence from tax return data on how much VAT gets evaded and what mechanisms underpin it.
 In contrast, such evidence on income tax has been available for some time from both policy studies and academic research (see for example Slemrod, 2007; Kleven et al., 2011; Artavanis et al., 2016; Waseem, 2020a).
 This paper fills this gap in literature.
-I leverage a novel tax reform from Pakistan to uncover the pattern and drivers of VAT noncompliance in a representative emerging economy.
+I leverage a novel tax reform from Pakistan to uncover the size and nature of VAT noncompliance in a representative emerging economy.

-&lt;sup>1Please see Richard Asquith's blog at avalara.com for the policy changes in Malaysia and Zambia.
+1Please see Richard Asquith's blog at avalara.com for the policy changes in Malaysia and Zambia.
 Specifically, the Malaysian change is documented here and the Zambian here.